orkitec/orkitec.github.io/_pages/about.md

 Technology from planet ork?
 Something with dragons?

-The name actually does not stand for anything specific but is just an abbrevation of a nickname I used ages ago and I picket it when it was officially registered as a business.
+The name actually does not stand for anything specific it originated of a nickname I used ages ago and I picket it when I officially registered as a business.

 ## Who is orkitec?